jhudson8/restful-redux/docs/model-provider.md

     // if this is not included, the model will not be auto-fetched
     fetchProp: 'fetch',
     // optional value to indicate that the model should be fetched even if it already exists
+    // can be a function for finer grained details (see below for more details)
     forceFetch: true,
     // used if the model represents a collection and you want the value() response to contain Model objects rather than data
     arrayEntrySchema: _your_normalizr_schema_,